22shivam/recode/README.md

 ### 2. **Autonomous Agent**
 A Node.js agent polls Convex every 3 seconds for unresolved errors.
 When detected, it:
-- Reads the broken TypeScript file from the filesystem
+- Generates vector embedding of the error using OpenAI text-embedding-3-small
+- Searches Convex vector index for similar past fixes (cosine similarity)
+- If similarity >85%, applies cached fix instantly (~300ms)
-- Sends the code + error context to Claude Sonnet 4.5 via Anthropic API
+- Otherwise, reads broken code and sends to Claude Sonnet 4.5 via Anthropic API
-- Receives a fixed version with minimal changes
 - Validates and writes the corrected code back to disk
-- Logs the fix to Convex for audit trails
+- Stores fix with embedding in Convex for future reuse

 ### 3. **Real-Time Synchronization**
 Convex provides instant reactivity: